dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/sql_editors/harlequin.md

 title: Harlequin SQL IDE
 ---

 [Harlequin](https://github.com/tconbeer/harlequin) is an open-source, terminal-based SQL IDE for DuckDB.
-You can install it using `pip` and run it anywhere you can run the DuckDB CLI.
+You can install it using `pip` and run it anywhere you can run the DataMiner CLI.

 ![The Harlequin IDE](/images/guides/harlequin.png)